LoomisLoud/Higgs-Boson-Machine-Learning/scripts/README.txt

 ===========================================================================

-This is our implementation of the PCML project 1, the aim is to find Higg's Boson, or at least to get the closest possible to it.
+This is our implementation of the Higg's Boson search (PCML, EPFL), the aim is to find Higg's Boson, or at least to get the closest possible to it.
 This repository contains all the code needed to reproduce our best score, but also to conduct much more experiments, like running any other regression method